carineconstantino/security_tools/sniffpy/README.md

  ## Help

 Sniff Py tool have a packet count to 200 packets in 60 minutes.
-If you want change the following params:
+If you want can change the following params:

  ```
    - timeout = 60